Light-Workflow Runner

 Recommendation

 Create light-workflow-runner as a separate executable and keep light-workflow as the single SaaS-owned orchestrator.
-The runner should be a leased execution agent, not a workflow starter or workflow definition loader.
+The runner should be a fenced leased execution agent, not a workflow starter or workflow definition loader.
+Integrations such as Cube Sandbox, Docker Sandboxes, rootless OCI, approved Kubernetes runtimes, dedicated VMs, and fixed external actions belong behind ExecutionBackend in the runner.
+Toolbx is recorded as a trusted host-integrated runner environment, not advertised as a sandbox.